-AMZ is governed by the Articles of Association as revised on 23rd April 2021.
-The 'Articles' define the corporate governance structure and mandate of directors and senior management.
-The AMZ Business and strategic plan also outlines in detail the governance structure which includes the Shareholders, Board of Directors, Audit and Finance, Remuneration and Nomination Committees.
+AMZ is governed by the Articles of Association as revised on 28 March 2022 The 'Articles' define the corporate governance structure and mandate of directors' and senior management.
+The AMZ Business and strategic plan also outlines in detail the governance structure which includes the Shareholders, Board of Directors', Audit and Finance, Remuneration and Nomination, Asset and liability, and the Research and Social Performance Committees.